Judge strikes down flavored vaping ban in New York State

 ALBANY, N.Y.
-(NEWS10) – A State Supreme Court Judge has denied the State’s proposed ban on flavored vaping products and flavored e-cigarettes in New York.
+(NEWS10) — A State Supreme Court Justice has denied the State’s proposed ban on flavored vaping products and flavored e-cigarettes in New York.

-In September, Governor Cuomo signed an executive order to ban flavored vape products in New York.

-The ruling, by acting state Supreme Court Judge Catherine Cholakis, stated the negative effects the ban would have on the vaping industry, as noted by many vaping-proponents after the initial ban was announced in September.
+The ruling, by acting state Supreme Court Justice Catherine Cholakis, mentioned the negative effects the ban would have on the vaping industry as noted by many after the initial ban was announced back in September.

-Legitimizing the state’s concern about teen vaping, Cholakis added, “of course nothing in this decision…should be read as in any way trivializing the concern that the availability of flavored e-liquids may well be contributing to the spread of nicotine addiction among our youth.”
+Cholakis also legitimized the State’s concern with vaping among youth, writing “of course, nothing in this Decision, Order, and Judgment should be read as in any way trivializing the concern that the availability of flavored e-liquids may well be contributing to the spread of nicotine addiction among our youth.”

 However, ultimately, Cholakis decided the ban overstepped the state’s authority and instead should be handled by the Legislature.